paycrest/protocol/README.md

-# This is an Aggregator for the paycrest protocol.
+# Aggregator for the paycrest protocol.
 A P2P powered crypto-to-cash exchange protocol.

 This is a work in progress.
 Follow [this guide](https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/) if you want to contribute to this README.